Welcome...

 My name is Tom Austin.
 Currently I am a PhD student in the SLANG lab of the CS department at UC Santa Cruz.
-Until recently, I had worked for Knight Ridder Digital (formerly KnightRidder.com, formerly Knight Ridder New Media, ... at this point I lose track of the names).
-If you are viewing this page and happen to be looking for software engineers, here is my resume.
+I am interested in the intersection of programming languages and security.
+If you are looking for employees, please check out my resume.

 XMUltra is a feed processing framework built by Knight Ridder for handling its news stories.
 They briefly open sourced it in 2003 before withdrawing it.
 After McClatchy merged with KnightRidder, they agreed to open source it again, which was very, very cool of them.
 I've been busy updating it for general usage.